 This isn’t a fixed recipe you have to follow to the tee.
 The fact that it’s impossible to mess up gives so much room for customization!
 Let those creative juices flow!

-- Have lots of leftovers from Thanksgiving?
+- Got leftovers from Thanksgiving?
 Swap the chicken for turkey.

 - Pack it with more protein by adding bacon, ham, and other deli meats you have on hand.

-- Instead of Velveeta, use any other melted cheese.
+- Instead of Velveeta, use other melty cheese.
 Cheddar, mild cheddar, Pepper Jack, take your pick.
 Grate the cheese yourself for maximum melt.

-- Use your preferred variation of Rotel tomatoes.
+- Use your choice of Rotel tomatoes.
 You can make this dish as fiery or as mild as you like.

-- Raid the fridge and check for whatever else you can throw into the mix.
+- Raid the fridge for other mix-ins.
 Ingredients like black beans, green chilies, and corn will give your pasta more character.

-- Instead of mushroom soup, you can also use cream of chicken or vegetable.
+- Swap out the soup.
+Instead of mushroom soup, you can also use cream of chicken or vegetable.

 - It doesn’t have to be spaghetti!
 Any kind of pasta works, here.